arihantjain-aj/Alarm-Clock/README.md

 • Snooze Option: Delay the alarm for a few extra minutes of rest.<br>
 • Dismiss Functionality: Conveniently turn off alarms once you're up.<br>

-This app combines simplicity and functionality, making it a reliable tool for daily scheduling needs.<br>
+This app combines simplicity and functionality, making it a reliable tool for daily scheduling needs.<br><br>

-Screenshots
+## Screenshots

 ![1](https://github.com/arihantjain-aj/ALARM-CLOCK-CODSOFT/assets/121403074/767dc2a3-a5cd-4cf7-9e7b-1a8ea60e4f38)